NEET/JEE Coaching Scholarship

 Answer:

-Transition metals have a high melting point because of higher degree of metallic bonds formed.
+Transition metals have a high melting point because of a higher degree of metallic bonds formed.
 In addition to the ns electrons, the

 Question:36